-Learn how to bleach, tone or dye your hair like a professional – everything you need to know!
+Learn how to bleach, tone or dye your hair step by step, easily explained!

-This easy FREE “how-to-guide” will give you all the knowledge you need to do a successful hair transformation at home and AVOID mistakes, no matter if you’re going blue or blonde or anything in between.
-Learn how to bleach and dye your hair at home like a professional!
+This “how to bleach hair-guide” will give you all the knowledge you need to do a successful hair transformation at home and AVOID bleach fails, no matter if you’re going blue or blonde or anything in between.
+Learn how to bleach and tone your hair at home like a professional!